Read Time: 11 minutes

 Fifty-seven percent of users say they won’t recommend a business with a poorly designed mobile site.
 Google’s “mobile-first” index may already be treating the mobile version of your site as the primary version for search indexing purposes.

-For these reasons, your local landing pages should be optimized for mobile devices.
-Responsive and fast-loading sites are best from a mobile perspective but don’t rely on responsiveness.
-Test your pages on iOS and Android phones, and make any necessary changes to improve the UX.
+For these reasons, you should optimize your local landing pages for mobile devices.
+You want your landing pages to be responsive and fast-loading on mobile devices.
+We recommend testing your pages on iOS and Android phones, and make any necessary changes to improve the user experience (UX).

 These are a few UX improvements you can check for:

-• The text should be large enough to be readable
+• The text should be large and easily readable

 • Page content should format itself neatly within the confines of the phone screen